HaraldoAlbergaria/flickr-tasks/README.md

 ```
 % ./authenticate.py
 ```
-This will open a web browser to get the user approval.
+A web browser will be opened to get the user approval (in a non-graphical environment, just copy and paste the authorization url in any external web browser).
 After approve, type in the terminal the generated code.

-**_Important Note:_** If a headless computer is being used the procedure above must be done in a graphical environment and the generated directory _~/.flickr_ copied to the same location at the headless system.

 ## Usage